 The credit should be given to the employees based on their performance rather than personal favorites.

-So these are some ways in which gender equality can be promoted in the workplace such that no one feels wronged or slighted at any point of time.
+So these are some ways in which gender equality in the workplace can be promoted such that no one feels wronged or slighted at any point of time.